 Q: I am studying at the TU in Delft.
 How can I find more information?

-The full course code of the Sustainable Business Game is WM0943TU.
-You can enroll for this course on blackboard and look it up in the studiegids over here.
+The full course code of CleanTech Business Study is MOT9515.
+You can enroll for this course on Brightspace and look it up in the study guide over there.

 Q: I am not a student from Delft.
 Can I still get ECTS for participating?

-Students from all Universities in the Netherlands can apply for the course and can earn 5 ECTS.
+Students from all Universities in the Netherlands can apply for the course and earn 5 ECTS.